sql-machine-learning/elasticdl/doc/parameter_server.md

 The second solution is to adjust network bandwidth of current pserver node.
 We can create many pserver nodes first, but set network bandwidth limit to certain medium value.
 If we want to increase/decrease network bandwith, we increase/decrease the network bandwidth limit.

-The second solution consumes the same memory, a little more CPU comparing to the first way, but avoids complex parameter re-sharding/consistent sharding under varying pserver nodes.
+The second solution consumes the same memory, a little more CPU comparing to the first solution, but avoids complex parameter re-sharding/consistent hashing under varying pserver nodes.

 ## Failover